feltcute/ModdingDocsMGD/Doc/Tutorials/JSONFolders.rst

 **JSON Folders Overview**
 ==========================

-A brief overview of each base JSON folder you'd find in a mod or the base games folder in */game/Json*.
+This page will give a brief overview of each base JSON folder you'd find in a mod or the base games folder in */game/Json*.

 * **Adventures** | Adventures are the menu choices you make on the game map, including the first-time runs you do before you fully unlock a location's menu choices.
 Examples would be "Shortcut To Nara" or "Visit Amy".
 These menu choices will proceed to point to an Event if the player meets any requirements.